vitaly-t/pg-promise/README.md

 # About

-Built on top of [node-postgres] and its connection pool, this library enhances the callback interface with promises, while extending the protocol to a higher level, with automated connections, and transactions management.
+Built on top of [node-postgres], this library adds the following:

-In addition, the library provides:
+* Automatic connections
+* Automatic transactions

-* a very flexible query formatting engine
+* Powerful query-formatting engine
-* automatic support for ES6 generators + ES7 `async/await`
+* Support for ES6 generators and ES7 `async/await`
-* events reporting for connectivity, errors, queries, etc.
-* declarative approach to controlling query results
+* Declarative approach to handling query results
+* Global events reporting for central handling
-* extensive support for external SQL files
+* Extensive support for external SQL files
-* support for all popular promise libraries
+* Support for all promise libraries

 # Documentation

-See the [Official Documentation] to get started.

-Much of the documentation on this page below is either detailing some of the larger aspects of using the library, or the older API documentation, due to be refactored out.
-You should use the [Official Documentation] as the most up-to-date source.
+In the [Usage] chapter below you can find the basics that you need to know, while the [Official Documentation] gets you started, and provides links to all other resources.

 # Contributing